cs1302uga/cs1302-tutorials/javafx/javafx.md

    java -cp bin -Dprism.order=sw -p $JAVAFX_HOME/lib --add-modules javafx.controls cs1302.gui.ExampleDriver
    ```

-   Notice the use of the `-p` and `add-modules` command line arguments as in the previous step.
+   Notice the use of the `-p` and `add-modules` command line arguments as shown in the previous step.

 1. If the previous command was successful (it may not be and that's okay), then one of the following things should happen:

-   1. A small GUI app containing the text "Hello, World" will appear on your screen.
+   1. A small GUI app containing the text "Hello World!!!" will appear on your screen.
 This may appear in another
-      desktop or minimized if your computer utilizes multiple windows.
+      desktop or minimized if your computer utilizes multiple monitors.

-   1. A small GUI app containing the text "Hello, World" will appear on your screen.
+   1. A small GUI app containing the text "Hello World!!!" will appear on your screen.
 This may appear in another
-      desktop or minimized if your computer utilizes multiple windows.
+      desktop or minimized if your computer utilizes multiple monitors.
 However, the following
       <a name="fbConfigs1">error message</a> will appear in the terminal:

       ```